-3.1.6 Institutional arrangements
+3.1.7 Institutional arrangements

 At the national level, the Swedish Environmental Protection Agency is responsible for the environmental quality objective Reduced Climate Impact and for Sweden's regular climate reporting to the UNFCCC and the EU.
 Its role thus includes ensuring that new statistics are produced annually on emission trends in the country, and that projections and reports on policies and measures forming part of Sweden's climate strategy are prepared every two years.
 This work is done in collaboration with the responsible sectoral authorities.
 The Swedish Energy Agency has a broad sectoral remit covering the supply and use of energy in society and is responsible, among other things, for the action plans being drawn up to achieve further improvements in energy efficiency and increase the use of renewable energy, as well as for Sweden's work on flexible mechanisms.
 The Swedish International Development Cooperation Agency (Sida), Swedish Transport Administration, Swedish Transport Agency, Swedish Forest Agency, Swedish Board of Agriculture and Swedish National Board of Housing, Building and Planning also have key roles in following up and developing the country's climate strategy.
 No specific legislation or special administrative procedures have been introduced to implement the Kyoto Protocol.
-The existing structure of central government administration and government inquiries has proved effective also for the purposes of fulfilling Sweden's commitments under the Protocol.
+The existing structure of central government administration and government

-&lt;sup>19 www.klimatpolitiskaradet.se/en/
+20 www.klimatpolitiskaradet.se/en/

-3.1.7 Framework agreement on the Swedish energy policy
+3.1.8 Framework agreement on the Swedish energy policy

 The Riksdag has decided on an overall goal for energy policy, which is based on the same three pillars as the energy cooperation in the EU and aims to unite security of supply, competitiveness and ecological sustainability.
-The energy policy will thus create the conditions for an efficient and sustainable energy use and a cost-effective Swedish energy supply with a low negative impact on health, the environment and the climate, and facilitate the transition to an ecologically sustainable society (Government Bill 2017/18:228, bet.
-2017/18:NU22, rskr.
-2018/19:411).
+The energy policy will thus create the conditions for an efficient and sustainable energy use and a cost-effective Swedish energy supply with a low negative impact on health, the environment and the climate, and facilitate the transition to an ecologically sustainable society.21